WebizenAI/devdocs/Webizen Tech Stack/Webizen 3.5/AI Capabilities.md

 Presently, AI capabilities are really only available via major international online platforms.
 The  ability to produce and train models, requires an enormous amount of hardware resources; and the ability to operate advanced models - isn't something that can be done without a hardware platform that's designed to support the requirements.
 The [[Webizen Pro]] architecture is being designed to support permissive federated learning and related advanced AI capabilities - both, so that remarkable capabilities can be performed on one Webizen Pro Hardware Platform alone; and, via an ecosystem that provides a means for a village of these units to work cooperatively to perform machine learning tasks that were previously simply too hard to achieve independently; and otherwise, only available via major online clouds or only able to be made available if works were done on those major clouds online.

-An incomplete list of the sorts of AI capability and applications that are sought to be made possible by [[Webizen Alliance]] [[Webizen Pro VAR Solutions]] ecosystems for end-users; includes but is not limited to,
+An incomplete list of the sorts of AI capability and applications that are sought to be made possible by [[WebizenAlliance]] [[WebizenProVARSolutions]] ecosystems for end-users; includes but is not limited to,

 - Adding sounds to silent movies
 - Advanced Cryptography